 The name of this recipe, which comes from Mary Randolph’s The Virginia House-Wife, can be misleading, as it contains no chocolate.
-Instead, it is a very crisp, thin cookie, cut in strips that are to be dipped in Chocolate Cream (page 00).
-Randolph provided a guideline for presenting the cakes: “[P]ut them in the plate in rows to checker each other, and serve them to eat with chocolate.”12
+Instead, it is a very crisp, thin cookie, cut in strips that are to be dipped in Chocolate Cream.
+Randolph provided a guideline for presenting the cakes: “[P]ut them in the plate in rows to checker each other, and serve them to eat with chocolate.”
+Randolph’s directions call for making the little cakes on a griddle.
+For ease of preparation, oven-baking directions by culinary historian Nancy Carter Crump are provided here.

 1 3/4 cups loosely packed dark brown sugar